 Julia is not currently affiliated with any gallery but prefers to market her own work and take part in Open Studios which take place every year in Galisteo in mid October.

 Julia welcomes people to visit her in her studio by appointment and is happy to supply you with a cup of English tea should you venture out to Galisteo.
 If you would like to contact Julia, you can do so via the'contact' link on this site.
 If you visit Santa Fe, be sure to eat at the famous Jambo Cafe, a delightful African restaurant that exhibits some of Julia's work.
-Julia also has representation in Davis CA and Chesterton IN.
+Julia also has representation in Davis CA.

 Articles about the artist: